Porgy and Bess

 Porgy and Bess was first performed in Boston on September 30, 1935, before it moved to Broadway in New York City.
 It featured a cast of classically trained African-American singers—a daring artistic choice at the time.
-A 1976 Houston Grand Opera production gained it a renewed popularity after languishing in the doldrums of the 1960s and early 1970s, and it is now one of the best known and most frequently performed operas.
+A 1976 Houston Grand Opera production gained it a renewed popularity, and it is now one of the best known and most frequently performed operas.

 The libretto of Porgy and Bess tells the story of Porgy, a disabled black street beggar living in the slums of Charleston.
 It deals with his attempts to rescue Bess from the clutches of Crown, her violent and possessive lover, and Sportin' Life, her drug dealer.
 The opera plot generally follows the stage play.

 In the years following Gershwin's death, Porgy and Bess was adapted for smaller-scale performances.
 It was adapted as a film in 1959.
 Some of the songs in the opera, such as "Summertime", became popular and are frequently recorded.
 In the late 20th and early 21st centuries, the trend has been toward productions with greater fidelity to Gershwin's original intentions, though smaller-scale productions also continue to be mounted.
 A complete recorded version of the score was released in 1976; since then, it has been recorded several times.